Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-CustomBond/docs/README.md

 - Set control variable adjustment
 - Access: Policy
+- Requirements:
-- The increment value must be inferior or equal to `BCV * 30 / 1000`
+  - The increment value must be inferior or equal to `BCV * 3 / 100`

 ```java
 @External